geertj/gruvi/docs/tutorial.rst

 Tutorial
 ********

-This section contains a brief tutorial for those of you who want to "dive in" right away.
+This section contains a brief tutorial for those of you who want to dive in right away.
 Not all concepts are thoroughly explained here.
-If something is not clear considering reading :ref:`Concepts` first.
+If something is not clear consider reading :ref:`Concepts` first.

 .. highlight:: python
    :linenothreshold: 10